Mehak0310/ATM-data-ETL-Pipeline-Sqoop-Pyspark-Redshift/README.md

 5.Loading the data from Amazon S3 to Redshift tables.
 6. Performing the analysis queries.

-Following KPIs are calculated on a tumbling window of one minute on orders across the globe on a per-country-basis and time-country-basis.
-1. Total volume of sales
-2. OPM (orders per minute)
-3. Rate of return
-4. Average transaction size

 Coming to the analysis part, you will be tasked to carry out the calculations to perform the following analytical queries:
 1. Top 10 ATMs where most transactions are in the ’inactive’ state
 2. Number of ATM failures corresponding to the different weather conditions recorded at the time of the transactions